 - EU Directive 96/71 of 16 December 1996 on the posting of workers abroad (Working Environment Act, Equal Pay Act, Act prohibiting discrimination in the labour market, Legal Relations Act, Act on Equal Treatment of Men and Women in Employment and Parental Leave),

-- Danish Posting of Workers Act No 993 of 15 December 1999,
+- Danish Posting of Workers Act No 993 of 15 December 1999.

 Anticipated developments in Danish accounting

 On May 24, 2022, the Danish parliament decided to adopt reform packages to replace the previous 1999 law.
-This was prompted by the state authorities’ focus on increasing the ubiquity of digitization of accounting records of companies operating in Denmark and maintaining a strong position in the fight against tax evaders.
+This was prompted by the state authorities’ focus on increasing the ubiquity of digitization of bookkeeping records of companies operating in Denmark and maintaining a strong position in the fight against tax evaders.
 This law officially came into effect on July 1, 2022.
 According to its contents, it is planned that:

 – As of October 1, 2023, corporations registered in Denmark will have an irrevocable obligation to provide Danish authorities with financial statements for each fiscal year,